• Skip to primary navigation

 We did our best to pump up the Mexican Day of the Dead theme using sugar skull decorations everywhere including our push-up pops.
 We added Wilton’s Treat Pop Skeleton Decorating Kits to the containers, but we didn’t leave them plain, we colored on designs to make each skull unique.

-I loved how these looked, and they were the big hit with the kids.
+I loved how these looked, and they were a big hit with the kids.
 Even with 24 guests enjoying these desserts, I managed to save 21 of the push-up pop containers from ending up in the trash.

 In the end, it didn’t really matter, though, because we had to use Goo Gone to remove the labels, which made the containers smell awful, so they all ended up in the trash after the party.